Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Construction

 \subsection{Preliminary and Ontology Overview}

-As the scale of business data is often enormous and unmanageable, defining the ontology (or schema) with references to W3C standards\footnotemark[2], is fundamental and necessary for business KG construction, which imposes constraints on the links coupled with business logic.
+To address the challenge of \emph{deficient structure} in business KG construction, we propose to define a canonical ontology or schema) for it with references to W3C standards\footnotemark[1], which imposes constraints on the links coupled with business logic.
+Furthermore, as the scale of business data is often enormous and unmanageable, defining the standard ontology is fundamental and necessary for business KG construction.
 We present the core ontology of {\ours} in Figure~\ref{fig:ontology}, mainly containing classes/concepts and relations.
-Note that we focus on ontology definition and KG construction in this section, and omit technical details about raw knowledge acquisition (mostly general NLP methods, such as named entity recognition and relation extraction) due to page limits.
+Note that we focus on ontology definition and KG construction in this section, and omit technical details about raw knowledge acquisition (mostly general NLP methods, such as named entity recognition, relation extraction, and coreference resolution which are already resolved in data pre-processing) due to page limits.
 As {\ours} is billion-scale and the raw data are also enormous, the data processing is time-consuming and labor-intensive. \emph{The annotation of raw data has cost 4,000 person/day approximately.} \emph{We deploy the model on 100$\times$V100 GPUs for daily new data ingestion and processing.} \emph{We also carry out routine maintenance of {\ours} quality, which costs almost 30 person/day.}

+\textbf{Automation of {\ours}.} Given the defined ontology and pre-processed structured data, we utilize a free and open source Java framework called Apache Jena\footnote{\url{https://jena.apache.org/}.} to automatically (1) formalize {\ours} ontology with Jena ontology API, and then (2) populate {\ours} ontology by linking instances to it with RDF (Resource Description Framework) API.

 \textbf{Symbol Overview}: The {\ours} ontology $\mathbb{O} = \{ \mathbb{C}, \mathbb{P}, \mathcal{R} \}$ mainly comprises classes $\mathbb{C}$, concepts $\mathbb{P}$, and \emph{relations} $\mathcal{R}$.
 Therein, $\mathbb{C} = \mathbb{C}^C \cup \mathbb{C}^B \cup \mathbb{C}^P$ contains Category $\mathbb{C}^C$, Brand $\mathbb{C}^B$, and Place $\mathbb{C}^P$.
 A category $c \in \mathbb{C}^C$ is regarded as the abstract types of a \emph{product} $u$, denoted by $\langle u, \texttt{rdf:type}, c \rangle$, where \emph{products} are core entities in {\ours}.
 Category $\mathbb{C}^C$ with a rich hierarchy is defined to indicate the taxonomy of \emph{product}, and Brand $\mathbb{C}^B$, Place $\mathbb{C}^P$ as well as concepts $\mathbb{P}$ are all linkable to it via relations $\mathcal{R}$.